 While in the woods the next day, Eric Gunther (father of Ella) discovers the body of Lief Wallen lying at the base of a cliff.
 Vance inspects the body and suspects murder.
+Some of the emeralds have meanwhile disappeared from the collection.
 While investigating, a second murder occurs.

 This book was published after the author’s death.
 The publishers included two additional pieces: the preface contains a memorial tribute to Willard Wright, and the appendix contains Wright’s (writing as S. S. Van Dine) Twenty Rules for Writing Detective Stories.